Free life insurance quotes in minutes

 Policygenius content follows strict guidelines for editorial accuracy and integrity.
 Learn about our editorial standards and how we make money.

 Your overall health is one of the main factors that determine your eligibility for life insurance — and how much you’ll pay for your coverage.
-Contrary to what you may think, if you have diabetes you can get life insurance, but your options will largely depend on the type of diabetes you have, your treatment plan, and how long you’ve been managing your condition.
+Contrary to what you may think, if you have diabetes you can buy life insurance, but your options will largely depend on the type of diabetes you have, your treatment plan, and how long you’ve been managing your condition.

 Life insurance terms you should know